7 Incredible Women of Color Feminists You Need to Know

-In this article, I will be detailing five different intersectional feminists who focus on race, sexual orientation, different ability, colonialism, nationality and more within their feminism.
+In this article, I will be detailing seven different intersectional feminists who focus on race, sexual orientation, different abilities, colonialism, nationality, and more within their feminism.

-These women have written and spoken extensively about intersectional feminism and are highly regarded in the fields of academia, journalism, literature, politics and theater.
-Intersectional feminists are not represented in mainstream feminism as much as they should be, and though these five are incredible there are even more to discover.
-This list can be a jumping off point for expanding your feminist thought!
+These women have written and spoken extensively about intersectional feminism and are highly regarded in the fields of academia, journalism, literature, politics, and theater.
+Intersectional feminists are not represented in mainstream feminism as much as they should be, and though these seven are incredible, there are even more women to discover.
+This list can be a jumping-off point for expanding your feminist thought!

 Chimamanda Ngozi Adichie

-You have most certainly already heard Nigerian feminist Chimamanda Ngozi’s Adichie speak about her feminism.
-A clip of her Ted Talk turned novella We Should All Be Feminists resonated across the globe when Beyoncé herself sampled it in her epic 2013 song “Flawless.”
+You have most certainly already heard Nigerian feminist Chimamanda Ngozi's Adichie speak about her feminism.
+A clip of her Ted Talk-turned-book We Should All Be Feminists resonated across the globe when Beyoncé herself sampled it in her epic 2013 song "Flawless."
 This feature helped Adichie rise to national acclaim and solidified her tireless efforts to voice her feminism as an African woman.

-The 38 year old is a prolific writer and an outstanding speaker.
-She got the MacArthur Genius Grant for her work in African literature — her expertise being in nonfiction, novels, and short stories.
+The 38-year-old is a prolific writer and an outstanding speaker.
+She received the MacArthur Genius Grant for her work in African literature—her expertise being in non-fiction, novels, and short stories.
 She is the fifth of six children and is Igbo, a cultural identifier of Southern Nigeria.
-Adichie studied medicine and pharmacy at University of Nigeria for a year and a half before dropping out and moving to the United States at age nineteen to study communications and political science at Drexel University.
+Adichie studied medicine and pharmacy at the University of Nigeria for a year and a half before dropping out and moving to the United States at age nineteen to study communications and political science at Drexel University.